wmde/wikidata-wikibase-team/pages/process.md

 **During the session**

 - Introduce any people unfamiliar with the process to the process
+- Introduce the sheet changes, if any have been made you are aware of
 - Start by introducing, scoring and discussing a task that you have brought to the session
 - Repeat the process mixing up who talks about tasks a bit

 Throughout:

-- If people forget to populate the "Session Week" column as they are scoring, populate the column
 - If people do not populate the "Prioritized date" column as they are scoring, populate the column
 - If a task it already done, mark it as archived & set the archive date, leaving a note on the reason for archiving
 - If a task has significant negative user/product impact, or needs other PM input, mark it as pending, leaving a note as to why